K-SHREEHARINI2005/panchakarma-management-software/README.md

 # panchakarma-management-software
-Designed and developed a website for Panchakarma management with online appointment  booking and a chatbot to assist users in scheduling therapy sessions.
+Designed and developed a website by using React for Panchakarma management with online appointment  booking and a chatbot to assist users in scheduling therapy sessions.
 🌿 Panchakarma Management System

 A web-based Panchakarma Management Platform designed and developed to streamline therapy scheduling and improve user interaction through online appointment booking and chatbot assistance.